Updated April 2023

-Parse.ly uses predictive analytics and an “evergreen report” to tell you the content that has the highest propensity of becoming evergreen, meaning content that has a shelf-life of longer than three days.
+Parse.ly uses predictive analytics and an Evergreen Report to surface content that has the highest propensity of becoming evergreen, meaning content that has a shelf-life of longer than three days.
 Knowing this allows you to focus your attention on promoting that content to increase the likelihood of it becoming evergreen in the future and maximize exposure from the get-go.

-With GA, this sort of effort would be highly labor-intensive and less directive in terms of which content pieces need a little extra love to reach their maximum potential.
+With GA, this sort of effort would be highly labor-intensive and less actionable.
 You’d have to repeat this process each time you want to refresh content.
 With Parse.ly, it’s already baked into our dashboard.

 7. Measure the content that drives the highest value over all social networks

-GA provides no data on social interactions, which leaves users in the dark in regards to how their social audiences are engaging with their content.
+GA provides no data on social interactions, which leaves users in the dark about how their social audiences are engaging with their content.

 8. Create fast, easy-to-access content analytics reports for all decision-makers

 Parse.ly has a faster, easier reporting suite that folks across the organization will actually enjoy using.
-Send automatically recurring HTML reports that are intuitive, allow everyone to understand how their efforts are paying off, and most importantly, collect the insights needed to determine what to do next.
+Send automatically-recurring HTML reports that are intuitive and allow everyone to understand how their efforts are paying off, and most importantly, collect the insights needed to determine what to do next.

-This type of reporting (and proactive reporting), in turn, makes content data actionable across the organization, making it easier to achieve company-wide buy-in.
+This type of proactive reporting makes content data actionable across the organization, making it easier to achieve company-wide buy-in.

 9. Build dynamic content groupings to deliver unique insights for your organization